 - Delays reporting the injury

-- There is evidence that the employee has other concealed employment
+- Evidence that employee has other concealed employment

-- Participates in activity that is contradictory to reported physical limitations
+- Participates in activities contradictory to reported physical limitations

 - There is no witness to the injury or resulting symptoms